-The American College of Foot and Ankle Surgeons (ACFAS) practice guideline (2010) indicates that first line treatment options for plantar heel pain associated with plantar fasciitis include foot padding and strapping, therapeutic orthotic insoles, cortisone injections, and Achilles and plantar fascia stretching for a period of six weeks.
-Second line treatment options include continuation of tier one treatments, with consideration for additional therapies, including the use of night splints to maintain an extended length of the plantar fascia and gastrocsoleus complex.
-The guideline recommends that ESWT may be considered as an alternative to traditional surgical approaches for recalcitrant plantar heel pain.
-3
+The American College of Foot and Ankle Surgeons (ACFAS) practice guideline indicates that first line treatment options for plantar heel pain associated with plantar fasciitis (e.g., foot padding and strapping, therapeutic orthotic insoles, cortisone injections, and Achilles and plantar fascia stretching) for a period of six weeks (Thomas, 2010).
+Second line treatment options include continuation of tier one treatments, with consideration for additional therapies, including use of night splints to maintain an extended length of plantar fascia and gastrocsoleus complex.
+ACFAS also recommends that ESWT may be considered as an alternative to traditional surgical approaches for recalcitrant plantar heel pain.